Bandwidth/examples/php/Boilerplate/README.md

-# Bandwidth Ruby Template
+# Bandwidth Template

 ## Description
-A template to be used to build Bandwidth apps in Ruby
+A template to be used to build Bandwidth apps

 ## Running The App